ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

     $ chmod 700 kubeconform
     ~~~

-5. Test the command by getting its version.
+5. Test the command by getting its version:

     ~~~sh
     $ kubeconform -v